 Guru Zhabdrung Ngwang Namgyal was in the Ralung monastery south of Lhasa.
 The King did not like him and he was to be executed.
 Hence he ran away to Bhutan with a rare golden statue of Buddha.
 After few years the Tibetan discovered the loss and attacked Bhutan several times to recover it.
 The guru built this fort and hid the statue in it.
 When a large Tibetan force attacked, he reasoned that this statue is cause of all troubles, so he made a duplicate.
 When the Tibetans came to the dzong, he threw the replica into the river.
 Tibetans were shocked, called all Bhutanese mad for throwing away such a precious statue and went back, never to attack again.
 The original statue is still at Punakha Dzong but can be seen only by the Gyalpo (King) or Je Khenpo (chief lama) once a year.

-Knight Commander of Indian Empire'.
+The 1904 Younghusband expedition to Lhasa was a turning point in the history for Bhutan too.
+The Tongsa Penlop accompanied the expedition as a mediator and in return for his services was awarded the 'Order of Knight Commander of Indian Empire'.
 John Cloud White went to Bhutan to award this honour in person on behalf of the British government, laden with gifts.
-He attended the installation of the Tongsa Penlop as Gyalpo or the King, which happened the following day.[4]
-The Dharma Raja had died and no incarnation was found so the Deb Raja held both offices.
+He attended the installation of the Tongsa Penlop as Gyalpo or the King, which happened the following day.5 The Dharma Raja had died and no incarnation was found so the Deb Raja held both offices.
 But he was a recluse following a spiritual life, thus power fell into the hands of strong men of the country.
 At this gathering, lamas, officials and laymen unanimously voted to abolish 400-year-old offices of Deb and Dharma Raja and proclaimed Sir Ugyen Wangchuk, as the first Gyalpo (King) and declared the title hereditary.
 Britain signed a treaty in 1910 agreeing not to interfere in the internal administration of Bhutan, which in turn agreed to be guided by an advisor from Britain in matters of defence and external relations.
 The Gyalpo visited Delhi for the Durbar of King George V. Sir Ugyen Wangchuk died in 1926 and was succeeded by Jigme Wangchuk.
 Bhutan's doors during this time remained tightly shut for the outside world and only a few foreigners entered the country.

-Central Bhutan ; Bumthang
+Central Bhutan; Bumthang

 We travelled 200 kms east to central Bhutan crossing Pele la (3390 m) and Yotong la (3425 m).
 En route we passed Tongsa Dzong and stayed at Jakar in a farmhouse with a villager.
 It was a well built wooden cottage.
 Though we missed views of the high mountains we were amply compensated by forest - what a forest!
 It must be seen to be believed and enjoyed.